wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

 ---
 layout: post
 title: "Salesforce onboarding (for developers)"
-excerpt: "Get up and running on the various Salesforce technologies"
+excerpt: "Get up and running on the various Salesforce domains in clouds"
 tags: [salesforce]
 file: salesforce-onboarding.md
 image: